 To conclude the webinar James poses the question “At the end of the day, the coach needs to know their lane and stay within it.
 What if we stopped trying to prescribe rehab hacks, referred out for the -5 to 0 population, and just wrote better programs for 0 to 5 folks?”

 In order to truly change this paradigm, coaches need proper education about what professional fitness coaching looks like and what the ideal goal for their clients should be.
 And thus, James has spent his 25+ years in the fitness industry providing coaches with this proper education.
-As part of that mission, James has created The Free 7-Day OPEX Coaching Course to introduce coaches to his professional methodology of coaching.
+As part of that mission, James has created The Free Coach’s Toolkit to introduce coaches to his professional methodology of coaching.
 Sign up today, and start learning to write programs that help clients find vitality.